Skatterman: Strange Music

 Travis, an established businessman in the world of furniture, was looking to get into the music industry.
 He had been a fan of Tech N9ne's and had seen how his career was being handled.

-Tech at the time had several commitments and deals pulling him in several directions.
-He was currently signed to Qwest Records as well as MidwestSide Records, he also had commitments with both QDIII's Soundlab and Sway & King Tech of The Wake Up Show.
-Travis came into the picture and offered Tech something he never had, his own label.
-They agreed upon a 50/50 set up, Travis acting as president and Tech as vice president.
+Tech had several commitments and deals pulling him in several directions at the time.
+He was signed to Qwest Records as well as MidwestSide Records, he also had commitments with both QDIII's Soundlab and Sway & King Tech of The Wake Up Show.
+Travis came into the picture and offered Tech something he never had his label.
+They agreed upon a 50/50 setup, with Travis acting as president and Tech as vice president.

 Their first venture was a deal with JCOR Entertainment to release Anghellic, though JCOR mishandled the album.
 They would then seek another 50/50 deal, this time with Mark Cerami (previously of Priority Records) & Dave Weiner (previously of JCOR Entertainment) who were doing their own joint label at the time, MSC Entertainment.
 The first album Absolute Power was a success, selling about 250,000 copies.

 The label is now independent, no longer joined with MSC Entertainment, instead having a distribution deal through Fontana Distribution.
 Their first release under the deal with Fontana was Tech N9ne's 2006 effort, Everready (The Religion).
 While many albums were advertised for 2007 releases in the artwork for that album, only one release was seen in 2007 from Strange Music, Misery Loves Kompany.

 In 2002, Skatterman and Snug Brim was the first group to officially sign with Strange Music.
 They recorded the album, Urban Legendz which was released in 2004.
 The single from the album, "Block Party," charted #24 on Billboards Hot R&B/Hip-Hop Singles Sales in October of the same year.

 Word on tha Streets was released August 12, 2008.
-The follow up to their Urban Legendz album featured the songs: "I'm That Nigga", "Sukka Dukkas" and "Heartbreaker."
+The follow-up to their Urban Legendz album featured the songs: "I'm That Nigga", "Sukka Dukkas" and "Heartbreaker."
 Featured artists included Tech N9ne, Young Buck, Paul Wall and Rich The Factor.

 On February 9, 2009, it was announced on Tech N9ne's official website that Skatterman & Snug Brim had decided to leave the Strange Music label after fulfilling their two-album commitment.